DanHolme/SP2016-Prereq-Downloader/README.md

 To modify this script for your environment:

+- Create the folders to which updates and prerequisites will be saved
 - Modify the values in the CONFIGURATION BLOCK section
 - Run the script in a PowerShell console (or ISE) launched with the RUN AS ADMINISTRATOR option